phamquiluan/baro/README.md

 ### Data format

-The data must be a pandas.DataFrame that consists of multivariate time series metrics data.
-We require the data to have a column named time that stores the timestep.
-Each other column stores a time series for metrics data with the name format of <service>_<metric>.
-For example, the column cart_cpu stores the CPU utilization of service cart.
+The data must be a `pandas.DataFrame` that consists of multivariate time series metrics data.
+We require the data to have a column named `time` that stores the timestep.
+Each other column stores a time series for metrics data with the name format of `<service>_<metric>`.
+For example, the column `cart_cpu` stores the CPU utilization of service `cart`.

 ### Sample Python commands to use BARO

-BARO consists of two modules, namely MultivariateBOCPD (implemented in baro.anomaly_detection.bocpd) and RobustScorer (implemented in baro.root_cause_analysis.robust_scorer).
+BARO consists of two modules, namely MultivariateBOCPD (implemented in `baro.anomaly_detection.bocpd`) and RobustScorer (implemented in `baro.root_cause_analysis.robust_scorer`).
 We expose these two functions for users/researchers to reuse them more conveniently.
 The sample commands to run BARO are presented as follows,

 ```python
 import pandas as pd